DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio

 Passing Tools to a Chat Generator

-Using the tools parameter, a list of Tool can be passed to Chat Generators during initialization or in the run method. tools passed at runtime override those set at initialization.
+Using the tools parameter, you can pass tools as a list of Tool instances or a single Toolset during initialization or in the run method.
+Tools passed at runtime override those set at initialization.

 📘